Sally Ride: Early life

 Ride entered the University of California, Los Angeles, where she enrolled in courses in Shakespeare and quantum mechanics, earning A's in both subjects.
 She was the only woman majoring in physics.
 She was romantically involved with the teaching assistant, John Tompkins, but the relationship ended in September when he went to Moscow to conduct research at the Institute for High Energy Physics.
 Her foray into professional tennis was unsuccessful; after playing three matches in a single August morning her whole body ached the following day.
 She realized that far more effort would be necessary in order to reach the required level of fitness: she needed to practice for eight hours a day.
 She concluded that she did not have what it took to be a professional tennis player.

 Ride applied for a transfer to Stanford University as a junior.
 The tennis coach was eager to have her on the team, and by coincidence, Fred Hargadon was now the dean of admissions there.
 He was once again instrumental in approving her admission.
 She graduated in 1973 with a Bachelor of Science degree in physics and a Bachelor of Arts degree in English literature.
 She then earned a Master of Science degree in physics in 1975 and a Doctor of Philosophy in 1978.
 Astrophysics and free-electron lasers were her areas of study.
 She wrote her doctoral dissertation on "the interaction of X-rays with the interstellar medium", under the supervision of Arthur B. C. Walker Jr.

 At Stanford, Ride renewed her acquaintance with Molly Tyson, who was a year younger than her.
 The two had met on the tennis circuit as junior tennis players.
 Although Ride was rated number one at Stanford and Tyson was number six, the two played doubles together.
 Ride later quit the Stanford tennis team in protest against the university's refusal to join the Pac-8 Conference in women's tennis.
-Ride and Tyson began a relationship.
-To earn money they gave tennis lessons, and in 1971 and 1972 they were counselors at Dennis Van der Meer's TennisAmerica summer camp at Lake Tahoe, Nevada.
+To earn money Ride and her then-girlfriend Tyson gave tennis lessons, and in 1971 and 1972 they were counselors at Dennis Van der Meer's TennisAmerica summer camp at Lake Tahoe, Nevada.
 In August 1972, Ride played in a doubles match with Van der Meer against Billie Jean King, the world number 1 ranked female tennis player, and Dick Peters, the camp director; Martin Luther King III and Dexter King served as ball boys.
 Billie Jean King became a mentor and a friend.
 Ride watched her win the Battle of the Sexes match against Bobby Riggs in 1973.
 Tyson ended their relationship in 1975, and Ride moved in with Bill Colson, a fellow graduate physics student who was recently divorced.